fenglisch/bgg-names-to-ids/README.md

 ## How it works

 This website sends the names you provide as search queries to the BGG database (via their [XML API](https://boardgamegeek.com/wiki/page/BGG_XML_API2)).
-When their is no unique match, the website will ask you for clarification.
+When there is no unique match, the website will ask you for clarification.

 ## Know issues